The bare branches of January make this an excellent time for pruning.

 The first goal of pruning is to remove dead, diseased or crossing branches.
 Dead and diseased limbs can allow pests and disease easy access into healthy tissue.
 Crossed branches will rub against each other, causing similar problems.
 You will also want to trim away branches that are angled too closely together and those that hang downward.

 Structural pruning reduces the likelihood of uprooted trees falling on you or your house.
 Trees with too much weight to one side also risk splitting the trunk and killing the tree.
 Pruning early in the tree’s life can create a safer, more balanced structure.
-While the depth and spread of tree roots depends on a number of factors (soil composition, irrigation, variety and age of the tree, and more), pruning can help the root system keep your tree upright.
+While the depth and spread of tree roots depends on a number of factors (soil structure, irrigation, variety and age of the tree, and more), pruning can help the root system keep your tree upright.
 To give you an idea of how much weight we are talking about: an average mature hardwood tree, with a circumference of 100” inches at chest height, weighs nearly 13,000 pounds!
-(Your average commuter car weighs 2,800 pounds - so imagine 4 or 5 cars hitting your roof in a storm to see why good pruning is so important)
+Your average commuter car weighs 2,800 pounds - so imagine 4 or 5 cars hitting your roof in a storm to see why good pruning is so important.

 Pruning larger branches (those with a diameter of 2" or more), it is important to use multiple cuts to avoid peeling the bark beyond the final cut and damaging the remaining branch.

-In drought-prone areas like ours, with heavy clay soil, moisture retention is an art that most plants have mastered.
+In drought-prone areas with heavy clay soil, moisture retention is an art that most plants have mastered.
 This also means fungal diseases can be a real problem.
 Roses and fruit trees are especially vulnerable to brown spot, rust and fireblight.
 Pruning for good airflow between twigs and branches can help reduce these diseases.
 It can also provide sunlight to inner leaves, which translates into more vigorous growth and heavier fruit and flower production.

 Now, as I’ve said before, too much of a good thing can be a bad thing.
 Excessive pruning can expose interior branches to sunburn.
 Also, while pruning some or a little can promote new growth, heavy pruning can cause irreparable harm or death to the plant.
 Before you start pruning, research the specific variety of plant to learn about its natural growth and shape.
 For example, some trees produce fruit on last year’s growth, while others produce fruit on new growth.
 There's no sense in cutting off your nose to spite next summer's harvest!